Former England forward Michael

 Tuesday that the club would not be offering me a new contract,"

-Owen wrote on his Twitter page on Thursday.
+he wrote on his Twitter feed.

 "I have loved every minute of the three years I have spent

-He signed from Newcastle on a free transfer in 2009 and
+Owen signed from Newcastle on a free transfer in 2009 and

 went on to score 17 goals in 52 appearances, winning the 2011